psganesh/TestNotes/AWS_Notes.md

 - Lambda - code - upload into cloud and control it. eg. lambda function will be triggered if any image is uploaded and text will be writting on top (overlay) of it using lambda.
 - Lightsail – Virtual private service, provisoning a server with fixed IP address (RDP access for windows, SSH for linux) - Control through Management console - Like lower version of EC2 :)
 - Batch –  Batch computing in cloud

 # Storage *
 - S3 – simple storage service, object based stored, Files will be stored into bucket
 - EFS – Elastic File System -  Network attach storage - store into volume and mounted to multiple machines
 - Glacier – Data Archival - for eg. need once in a year - cheap
 - Snowball – way to bring in large data into datacenter
 - Storage Gateway – Virtual appliance, replicates info back to S3 - 4 types

 # Database *
 - RDS – Relational Db service, mysql, postgress, oracle
 - DynamoDB – Non relational
 - Elasticache -  caching data - for Eg. to store top 10 products in cache rather than to pull from DB using web service - it freeup the DB to run the other queries.
 - Red Shift – Data Warehousing or BI - here run complex query (lot time complete, joins & etc) for analysis (for eg. mgmt want to know profit and loss)

 # Migration
-- AWS Migration Hub – track your application as you migrate to AWS and integrate with other service
+- AWS Migration Hub – track your application as you migrate to AWS and integrate with other services within migration framework
 - Application Discovery service - Automated discover the dependencies.
 Eg: sharepoint or dependency with DB
-- Database migration service - for eg: oracle DB to migrate to AWS
+- Database migration service - for eg: On premises DB into AWS
 - Server migration service - for eg: server to migrate to AWS
-- Snowball
+- Snowball - migrate TB data into AWS

 # Networking & Content Delivery*

-- VPC – virtual privacy cloud.
-Configure your own private cloud
+- VPC – virtual private cloud.
+Configure your own private cloud (firewall, AZ, N/W side IP range, route tables and etc)
 - CloudFront – CDN,  stores your image/video closer to your AZ, edgelocation
 - Route53 – DNS service
-- API Gateway –
+- API Gateway – Create own API to talk to other services
-- Direct Connect – direct line from hdq to amazon cloud
+- Direct Connect – direct line from hdq to amazon cloud / VPC

 # Developer Tools

-- CodeStar – colabrating code
+- CodeStar – collabrating code
 - CodeCommit – store code.
-Version controller
+Version controller.
+Store GitHub respository
-- Code Build
+- Code Build - Compile then run tests then produce software packages ready to deploy
-- Code Deploy
+- Code Deploy - Automate deployment process into EC2 instances
-- CodePipeline
+- CodePipeline - Continuous Delivery service
-- X-Ray - debug
+- X-Ray - debug the application
-- Cloud9 – IDE, browser
+- Cloud9 – IDE, inside web browser

 # Management Tools*

-- Cloud watch –
+- Cloud watch – Monitoring service
-- Cloudformation –
+- Cloudformation – Turning your infrastrure into code (script)
-- CloudTrail – log the changes
+- CloudTrail – log the changes in the AWS env. (default turned on for 1 week records)
-- Config – monitor the configuration, visual
+- Config – monitor the configuration, visual (eg: how on May 4th and 6th)
-- OpsWorks
+- OpsWorks - like EBS, automating (configuring) the env
-- Service Catalog
+- Service Catalog - used by Big companies for Compliance
-- Systems Manager – patch all the EC2
+- Systems Manager – Managing AWS resources (EC2).
+Eg. patch maintenance - rollout patch to 1000 of EC2 instances.
+Group the resources.
-- Trusted Advisor – advice security, risks, capacity
+- Trusted Advisor – advice security (eg. port open), risks, capacity
-- Managed services
+- Managed services - No need to worry about EC2, Scaling and etc., it helps - New service

 # Media Sevices
+- invented into 2017 (new)
-- Elastic Transcoder – resize video to android /ios
+- Elastic Transcoder – (old service) resize video to android /ios
+- MediaConvert - File based media transcoding service
+- MediaLive - Live video processing service
+- MediaPackage - protects from internet
+- MediaStore - store service
+- MediaTailor -

 # Machine Learning
 - Sagemaker –
 - Comprehend
 - Deeplens – physical hardware – camara